Home

 Character education can be self-taught or facilitated by an instructor.
 As long as the person desiring change is fully engaged in the process, he or she will undoubtedly see a change in attitude and motivation.

 The following steps may be helpful in creating a personal plan for character education.
-It could also be used as teaching ideas for creating life skills lessons plans or developing a home school curriculum.
+It could also provide teaching ideas for creating life skills lessons plans or developing a home school curriculum.

 Five-step Method for Building Stronger Character Traits: